The diocese runs training programmes for both Diocesan Readers and Diocesan Evangelists.

 Applications are open for the 2019–2021 Diocesan Readers Training Course and you’ll find everything you need to know about the selection process and the course in the brochure which is downloadable here.

 Diocesan Lay Readers have a significant voluntary role in assisting the ministry of the church.
 They are authorised by the Bishop to preach, teach, lead worship and engage in pastoral work, not just in their own parish but in other churches throughout the diocese.

 As the role of a Reader in teaching and leading is significant, potential Readers are given training in Biblical studies, theology, ministry and preaching over a two year period before they are commissioned.

 Applicants must have the endorsement of their rector so please discuss it with them at the outset.

-The total cost for the most recent course was £1,650.
+The total cost for the course is £1,650.
 The diocese pays one third of the amount with the remaining two–thirds shared by agreement between the sending parish and the candidate.
 This sum can be paid in installments.
 Applicants approved to omit elements of the training will have the costs reduced accordingly.